Meatballs take the center stage on March 9th for… National Meatball Day!

 Italian Meatballs in America

-It’s an affordable, homemade recipe that let people make use of every bit of meat that they had on hand, and a filling and inexpensive meal that could feed a family, and that’s the reason spaghetti and meatballs became so popular.
+It’s an affordable, homemade recipe that let people make use of every bit of meat that they had on hand, providing a filling and inexpensive meal that could feed a family.
+That’s the reason spaghetti and meatballs became so popular.

 The recipe began with inexpensive cuts of meat, ground up and mixed with breadcrumbs and spices to stretch the meal.
 Canned tomatoes were plentiful and could be made into a “Naples-style” marinara sauce.
 And, to make it go a little further, they served it with spaghetti noodles.
 Buon appetito!